Sleep Disorders Specialists

 Sleep problems often occur when you have depression, anxiety, bipolar disorder, or other mental health conditions, but sleep disorders can also increase the risk of developing a psychological disorder.
-At RobinsPsych in the Bronx, New York, the experienced medical staff provides a variety of behavioral therapies that successfully treat sleep disorders and make it possible to get restorative sleep.
+At RobinsPsych in Columbus Circle, New York and one at the Hub, Bronx, NY. the experienced medical staff provides a variety of behavioral therapies that successfully treat sleep disorders and make it possible to get restorative sleep.

-Depression is just an example of the connection.
-It’s estimated that 65-90% of adults and 90% of children with depression have a hard time sleeping.
-Meanwhile, people with insomnia are 4 times more likely to become depressed, when compared with people with normal sleep patterns.
-In teens, sleep problems often develop before signs of depression emerge.
+One example of this is depression.
+One estimate suggests that 65-90% of adults and 90% of children with depression have a hard time sleeping.
+And on the other hand, people with insomnia are 4 times more likely to become depressed than those with normal sleep patterns.
+It’s noted that sleep problems often develop in teens before signs of depression emerge.

-While there are more than 70 different types of sleep disorders, some of the most common conditions that benefit from therapy include:
+There are as many as 70+ different types of sleep disorders.
+Yet, some of the most common conditions that benefit from therapy include:

 - Insomnia: The most common cause of insomnia is stress.
 Those with insomnia find it difficult falling or staying asleep or they may wake up in the early hours of the morning and find it difficult to return to sleep.

 - Obstructive sleep apnea: While sleeping, soft tissues in the throat become relaxed and block the airway.
 This can disrupt breathing and you will wake up in order to restore your breathing rhythm.

 - Circadian rhythm sleep disorders: The circadian rhythm is also known as your internal clock that regulates sleep and wakefulness.
 Sleep can be disrupted when the rhythm is out of order.

 What types of psychological therapy treat sleep disorders?